lamberta/devkit-doc/PROJECT.md

 ## Creating a project
-Nothing special is required to create a project, just add all the required files or copy them over, then serve them with `tealeaf` and it'll automatically add the defaults to manifest.json and create the ignored files and directories.
+Nothing special is required to create a project, just add all the required files or copy them over, then serve them with TeaLeaf and it'll automatically add the defaults to manifest.json and create the ignored files and directories.

 ## manifest.json